 The Opportunity Fund is the CFMC’s small grants program to address a wide spectrum of needs.
-Applications are accepted year round for grants to support: 1) organizational development projects, and 2) emerging organizations and ventures, urgent needs and other time-sensitive efforts where a small amount of money will make a difference.
+Applications are accepted year round for grants to support emerging organizations and ventures, urgent needs and other time-sensitive efforts where a small amount of money will make a difference.
 Opportunity Fund grants typically range between $1,000 and $5,000.
 While larger grants (up to $10,000) may be considered, they are the exception.

 - 501(c)3 nonprofit organizations, fiscally-sponsored organizations, and occasionally, other unincorporated public benefit organizations serving Monterey County residents.